 - A feeling of pressure or congestion in your nasal passages

-- Disturbed sleep, due to the unpleasantness of not being able to breathe comfortably through the nose at night
+- Disturbed sleep, due to the unpleasantness of not being able to breathe comfortably through your nose at night

 You may be able to prevent the injuries to your nose that can cause a deviated septum with these precautions: